 This article is the first one in a series called startups’ tools.
+We will talk about SSL and Let’s Encrypt.
 Most startups are tech oriented companies which heavily relies on computer softwares and infrastructures.
 However they are not always specialists for every technical aspects.
 Since, at Open Agora we have invested time into some essential tools, we want to make this knowledge available to people facing similar problems.

 What is SSL and Why should we care about SSL certificates?